bosconian-dynamics/hackshell/README.md

 $
 ```

+The hackshell CLI will attempt to locate your hackmud data directory and use it to determine available users (currently for Windows users only).
+When you select a pre-existing game user on the CLI, hackshell will generate dynamic UserScript commands for all of the game-scripts found in that user's data-directory.
+This enables user scripts to be executed immediately without any further work.
+These bindings read the script file each time it is executed (or it's security level checked), meaning any changes you make to your script can be seen in hackshell as soon as you save the file - no `#up` or CLI restart required.

 ## Bundles
 Import or require hackshell as you would any other package.
-If you're using a module bundler that recognizes the `"module"` or `"jsnext:main"` fields in `package.json` it should automatically select the proper hackshell bundle - otherwise it will select the basic UMD bundle by default.
+If you're using a module bundler that recognizes the `"module"` or `"jsnext:main"` fields in `package.json` it should automatically select the proper hackshell bundle - otherwise it will select the UMD bundle by default.
 Then instantiate Shell and use the `exec` method to execute game-like input strings and retrieve the return values:

 ```node
 var hackshell = require( 'hackshell' )